IDoCodingStuffs/python-doodles/freeform-log.md

 ### 3 PM
 Likely worth doing a hyperparam study on interpolation methods.
 Maybe guassian vs bspline to see if smoothing helps with learning latent segmentation?

+## 7/17
+### 5 PM
+Model not training too well after switching to half precision it seems.
+Probably a bug on tensor init, something to do with autocast, or something even trickier.